mikieto/data-eng-labs-2025/labs/ch08/README.md

 ## Why this lab exists

+In this lab, `labs/ch08/run.py` is a **gate** that checks a tiny CI/CD pipeline for guards and owner teams on every stage.

 In the book, CH08 focuses on **DevOps & collaboration**: how a small CI/CD pipeline encodes guards and ownership, and how that affects reliability and accountability.